 Naturally, not getting enough sleep will make you fatigued—especially if you consistently get poor sleep.

 Sleep is necessary for your body to manage many different functions like your immune system, body temperature, hormone levels, and appetite.
-When these functions aren’t working properly, it saps your energy.
+So, when these functions aren’t working properly, it saps your energy.
 A good night’s sleep can boost your energy and your mood.

 If you have trouble sleeping, talk with your doctor or consider a supplement such as melatonin to help you sleep.